 Beyond all the exogeneity ratios, one endogenous indicator is also important.
 This is the amount of newly published bonds.
 When bull market is coming, not only the investors are crazy, the companies are also keen to make money from the capital market.
 So the amount of newly published convertible bond also has reference value.

-(figure 1.6 seasonal)
+(figure fourteen)

 With the help of this graph, we can have one totally different respect with the bull market.
 Just like shown in the last paragraph, when capital market is bull market, more and more companies are willing to issue bonds.
 And we can see that after the third season of 2019, the newly issued CB amount is increasing significantly.
 The country’s new principle is another contribution to this situation, because the cost of bond financing is lower.
 However, from my own perspective, this condition can not continue such a long time anymore, cause the registration-based IPO system can eliminate the cost of IPO and more and more companies will be willing to issue stock instead of bond.